Kim Guadagno: Post-political career

 In April 2018, Guadagno joined law firm Connell Foley as a partner working out of its Jersey City office.

 In May 2019, Guadagno became CEO and president of Fulfill NJ (formerly known as The Foodbank of Monmouth and Ocean County).
-During her two-year tenure at the foodbank, Guadagno closed a $1.5 million budget gap, stabilized management, set a record for fundraising and managed the pandemic which included serving 10,000 more meals per day than pre pandemic.
-She was removed from the position in April 2021 amid disputes with Monmouth County officials, including Shaun Golden, the chair of the county Republican Party.
+During her two-year tenure at the foodbank, Guadagno closed a $1.5 million budget gap and managed a food delivery system during the COVID crisis.
+Her contract with the FoodBank was not renewed in May 2021 amid disputes with Monmouth County officials, including Shaun Golden, the chair of the county Republican Party.
 That July, Guadagno left the Republican Party and registered as an unaffiliated voter, reportedly due to her discontent with Golden.

+Guadagno is now a partner at the law-firm of Connell Foley and the president and executive director of Mercy Center Corporation in Asbury Park, New Jersey.
+Mercy Center is a four star charity rated non-profit that feeds and services 3000 families in six counties and operates a tuition free, faith based middle school for girls in Asbury Park, New Jersey, mercycenternj.org.
+The agency’s vision is to end generational poverty one child and one family at a time.